-Quiet, simple toys that encourage independent play?
+Quiet, simple toys for kids that encourage independent play?
 Yep, this gift buyer loves you dearly.
 But noisy, loud, flashing electronic toys of death?
-Yep, you must have done something terrible to them in a previous life.
+Yep, those toys not to buy for kids, makes you realise you must have done something terrible to them in a previous life.
 These gifts are designed to drive parents well and truly up the wall.
 Children become completely infatuated with specific toys, playing with them day in and day out.
 They even want to sleep with them.
 You need to have a mind of steel to survive in the same house as one of these toys.

 If you’re not aware of the history of the whistle, it was invented in 1883 as a way for police officers to attract attention.
 It’s since fallen into the wrong hands.
 Now, toddlers across the world have these torture devices in their sweaty little hands, and they are using them to demand attention.

 Say goodbye to your peaceful lie-ins, quiet mornings or headache-free moments.
 Once there is a whistle in your life, your life is over.
 Oh, and the great thing about whistles, the people who secretly hate you will say things like “You can never have too many whistles.”
 They’re lying.
 One is too many.

 You probably already think your child is loud enough.
 Her deafening cries have ensured you haven’t enjoyed a full night’s sleep in over three years.
 She can silence an entire restaurant with the mid-tantrum shrieks over her pasta being the wrong shape.
 And she came pretty close to perforating your ear drum that time you gave the green plate when obviously she only wanted the purple one.
 How another person could look at your child and think if only she was louder is beyond you.

 This might sound a lot like a whistle, but it’s worse.
 Seriously, there are different notes so the sound will change.
 Erratically, of course.